Avalanche score 3 third-period goals to beat Coyotes 3-0

 Arizona had some better stretches in the second period, yet had to be bailed out by numerous difficult saves by Kuemper to keep it scoreless while being outshot 16-4.

+“It’s Darcy, Darcy, Darcy and that’s it,” Coyotes coach Rick Tocchet said.

-Colorado finally wore down the Coyotes in the third period, turning a tight game into a runaway in a span of 83 seconds.
+Colorado didn’t get frustrated and finally wore down the Coyotes in the third period, turning a tight game into a runaway in a span of 83 seconds.

+Kadri got it started after Stepan was hit with an interference penalty on Pierre-Edouard Bellemare on a call the Coyotes didn’t agree with.

+“It’s a tough job, but I really disagree with that call in the Stanley Cup playoffs,” Stepan said.

 Notes: Coyotes C Nick Schmaltz missed his fifth straight game with a head injury, but could return soon. … Colorado went 1 for 2 on the power play, Arizona 0 for 2. … Arizona G Antti Raanta missed his third straight game since suffering a pregame injury before Game 2 against Nashville.